drKreso/rg_stats/README.md

-# RgStats
+# RubyGems Statistic

-Get download statistic of your gems on RubyGems with a push of a button.
-So you can stop wasting time looking it up in browser...
+Get download statistic of your gems on RubyGems with a push of a button and stop wasting time looking it up in browser...

 ## Installation